prometheusresearch/rios.conversion/README.rst

   <program> --help

-See `test/input.yaml`_ for examples of running these programs.

 While the conversion of most questions is straight forward the conversion of actions and events is more complex because different systems model these things differently.

-Expressions are used for "calculated fields" and "skip logic".
-A "calculated field" is a read-only field which evaluates its expression and displays the result.
+For example a RIOS calculation is an expression applied to an assessment, independently of the data collection, while a REDCap "calculated field" is a read-only field which evaluates its expression and displays the result during data collection.

+In all systems expressions are used for "calculated fields" and "skip logic".

 The expression may reference other input fields or other calculated fields on the form by field ID.
 Furthermore a field may be disabled or hidden (i.e. skipped) if a given expression is true.

+**WARNING**

 These programs attempt to convert all input IDs to valid `RIOS Identifiers`_ by converting to lowercase, converting sequences of non-alphanumeric